 Construction projects are structured by contracts and agreements.
 They keep owners, contractors and subcontractors aligned and projects on track.
 When a contract is violated or one party fails to hold up his or her end of the deal, the whole project can be derailed.
 These delays are costly and time-consuming.

 At Petti Murphy & Associates, we represent individuals involved in construction contract disputes, putting together strategies and solutions for resolving the issues with minimal disruption to the project and end goal.
 For more information about construction contract dispute resolution, please contact our Geneva law firm at 630-457-1691.
-We serve clients throughout greater Chicago and the Tri-Cities area.
+We serve clients throughout Batavia, Geneva, St. Charles and the surrounding area.

 Mechanic Liens And Construction Contract Dispute — Resolution Strategies To Keep A Project On Track